10 July 2020:

 - follow official announcements from your transit airports and governing authorities

 - contact the nearest embassy or consulate of the countries you’re transiting through if you have any queries about their entry or exit requirements

-To stay up-to-date with our latest advice, subscribe to our travel advisories and news.
+- subscribe to our travel advisories and news

 Staying where you are

-In some cases, you may need to make arrangements to stay where you are for a longer period, until your departure can be arranged or border closures are lifted.
+In some cases, you may need to make arrangements to stay where you are for a longer period.

 We understand this is a very challenging situation.
-Our ambassadors, high commissioners and consular officials are doing all they can to assist those most in need.
+Our ambassadors, high commissioners and consular officials are working hard to assist those most in need.